spookylukey/django-views-the-right-way/source/delegation.rst

    def special_offer_detail(request, slug):
        special_offer = get_object_or_404(SpecialOffer.objects.all(), slug=slug)
-       return TemplateResponse(request, 'shop/special_offer_detail.html', {
+       return TemplateResponse(request, "shop/special_offer_detail.html", {
-           'special_offer': special_offer,
+           "special_offer": special_offer,
-           'products': special_offer.get_products(),
+           "products": special_offer.get_products(),
        })

-I've assumed the ``SpecialOffer.get_products()`` method exists and returns a ``QuerySet``.
+I’ve assumed the ``SpecialOffer.get_products()`` method exists and returns a ``QuerySet``.
 If you have an appropriate ``ManyToMany`` relationships the implementation might be as simple as ``return self.products.all()``, but it might be different.

-But now we want to change this view to re-use the logic in our normal ``product_list`` view, whether it is filtering/sorting/paging or anything else it has built up by now (which I'll represent using the function ``apply_product_filtering()`` below).
+But now we want to change this view to re-use the logic in our normal ``product_list`` view, whether it is filtering/sorting/paging or anything else it has built up by now (which I’ll represent using the function ``apply_product_filtering()`` below).
 How should we do that?

 One way would be to do what we did in :doc:`common-context-data` — move part of the existing ``product_list`` view into a function that takes some parameters and returns the data to be added to the context.
-However, sometimes that interface won't work.
-For instance, if the view decides that in some cases it will return a completely different kind of response — perhaps a redirection, for example — then the common logic won't fit into that mould.
+However, sometimes that interface won’t work.
+For instance, if the view decides that in some cases it will return a completely different kind of response — perhaps a redirection, for example — then the common logic won’t fit into that mould.

-Instead we'll use what I'm going to call **delegation** — our entry-point view will delegate the rest of the work to another function.
+Instead we’ll use what I’m going to call **delegation** — our entry-point view will delegate the rest of the work to another function.

 To create this function, look at our old ``product_list`` view and apply